-- A. you are a person to whom the tax protections apply (noting this list of people is the same as that in Section 2 of the policy); - B. you report the matter to a Disclosure Officer, a director, secretary or senior manager of Blackmores, any Company external auditor (or member of that audit team), a registered tax agent or BAS agent who provides tax or BAS services to Blackmores, or any other team member or officer of Blackmores who has functions or duties relating to tax affairs of Blackmores (eg an internal accountant) (each, a Company Recipient), the Commissioner of Taxation (Commissioner), or a lawyer for the purpose of obtaining legal advice or representation in relation to a disclosure; and - C. if the disclosure is made to: - i. a Company Recipient, you: - have reasonable grounds to suspect that the information indicates misconduct, or an improper state of affairs or circumstances, in relation to the tax affairs of Blackmores or an associate of that Company; and - b. consider that the information may assist Blackmores Recipient to perform functions or duties in relation to the tax affairs of Blackmores or an associate of Blackmores; or - ii. the Commissioner, you consider that the information may assist the Commissioner to perform functions or duties in relation to the tax affairs of Blackmores or an associate of Blackmores.
+- 1. you are a person to whom the tax protections apply (noting this list of people is the same as that in Part A, Section 2 of this Policy); - 2. you report the matter to a Disclosure Officer, a director, or senior manager of Blackmores, any Company external auditor (or member of that audit team), a registered tax agent or BAS agent who provides tax or BAS services to Blackmores, or any other team member or officer of Blackmores who has functions or duties relating to tax affairs of Blackmores (e.g. an internal accountant) (each, a Company Recipient), the Commissioner of Taxation (Commissioner), or a lawyer for the purpose of obtaining legal advice or representation in relation to a disclosure; and - 3. if the disclosure is made to: - i. a Company Recipient, you:

+- a) have Reasonable Grounds to suspect that the information indicates misconduct, or an improper state of affairs or circumstances, in relation to the tax affairs of Blackmores or an associate of that Company; and - b) consider that the information may assist Blackmores Recipient to perform functions or duties in relation to the tax affairs of Blackmores or an associate of Blackmores; or - ii. the Commissioner, you consider that the information may assist the Commissioner to perform functions or duties in relation to the tax affairs of Blackmores or an associate of Blackmores.